Post-Doctoral Positions at Cold Spring Harbor Laboratory.

 A particular focus of our methodological research is replicability and meta-analysis and an interest in these areas is helpful.
-Experience with Python, Matlab or R is a plus.
+Experience with either Matlab or R is a plus.

 Exceptional applicants without a formal computational background will also be considered, particularly if they are familiar with standard bioinformatics tools.

 Please include a letter of interest outlining your research accomplishments and include the contact information of three references.
 Applications can be sent directly to JGillis@cshl.edu.